Paul Sarlo: Political career

 In April 2019, Sarlo had made a statement on the Newark water crisis by saying, "The United States of America is not a Third World developing country.
 In America, people should never, ever have to live in fear that the water they drink could sicken them or cause disabilities in their young children."

 On February 24, 2022, Sarlo announced that he would introduce legislation that would bar public entities in New Jersey from doing business with Russia or Russia-tied companies in response to the 2022 Russian invasion of Ukraine.
-In the statement he said, “Russia’s unjustified attack of Ukraine is an assault on democracy that demands a response that sends a clear message that these actions will have consequences,” Sarlo said in a statement.
-“They violated the sovereignty of another country with complete disregard for the lives of innocent people.
-This demands a response by everyone who respects freedom and values human rights.”
+In the statement he said, "Russia's unjustified attack of Ukraine is an assault on democracy that demands a response that sends a clear message that these actions will have consequences," Sarlo said in a statement.
+"They violated the sovereignty of another country with complete disregard for the lives of innocent people.
+This demands a response by everyone who respects freedom and values human rights."

+On August 20, 2024, Sarlo was inducted into the National Academy of Construction, an organization headquartered at the University of Texas at Austin in Austin, Texas.
+Just one day later Sarlo's long-time friend and political ally Congressman Bill Pascrell Jr died at the age of 87 after losing a battle with a respiratory illness.
+The following statement that Mr. Sarlo put out following the death was, "We have lost one of our strongest, most impassioned leaders – and one of my best friends in public service.
+Bill Pascrell represented my hometown of Wood-Ridge and southern Bergen County in Congress, fighting for the needs of our communities and all our residents.
+I will always value the memory of Congressman Pascrell swearing me in when I first took the oath of office as Mayor of Wood-Ridge in 2000.
+Bill and I proudly shared our Italian-American heritage, and we both recognized the strength of diversity in New Jersey and our country.
+He made a lasting impact in a life of service.
+My sympathies to his wife Elsie, their sons, and the Pascrell family in this time of loss."

+On November 25, 2024 Governor Phil Murphy signed Mr. Sarlo's sponsored bill S-3608, that allows for the continuation of an expansion in operations that proved successful during the COVID-19 pandemic in the United States.
+This passed with unanimous bipartisanship in both The New Jersey Assembly and The New Jersey State Senate.
+Following the signing of the bill Sarlo commented, "The outdoor service initiated during the pandemic proved to be a real success for restaurants and the communities they serve.
+It was good for the economy, beneficial for downtown business districts and very popular with patrons and residents.
+It put people to work, generated economic activity and brought new life to local communities.
+It is a success story that is well worth continuing."

+In January 2025, Sarlo referred to transgender women as "men" and voiced support for banning transgender women from women's sports.

 Committees

-Committee assignments for the current session are:
+Committee assignments for the 2024—2025 Legislative Session are: